 Like WCI recently said, retirement is squishy.
 My retirement from clinical medicine will not be the day all income ceases.
-While I give away half of my profits from this site, there will still be some income left over for us.
+While I give away half of my profits from this site, some income will still be leftover for us.
 There will be additional income opportunities like freelance writing and public speaking, neither of which require carrying a pager or exposure to bodily fluids (or so I’m told).

-You may continue to earn money as a “retiree,” as well.
-For you, it may be from real estate, angel investing, or part-time work in a hobby job.
+You may continue to earn money as a retiree, as well.
+For you, it may be from real estate or part-time work in a hobby job.
 None of it invalidates the plan I’ve outlined above, the general outline of which existed before I started a website.

-If anything, the income should be better incorporated into the plan, but for purposes of making this post more broadly applicable, I’ve chosen to largely ignore it save for the mention of the possibility of additional income for the sake of transparency.
+If anything, the income should be better incorporated into the plan.
+Still, to make this post more broadly applicable, I’ve chosen to largely ignore it save for the mention of the possibility of additional income for the sake of transparency.

-I’ve chosen not to post blog income publicly, but I do share it with e-mail subscribers in a quarterly newsletter, the next of which is due out early next month.
+I’ve chosen not to post blog income publicly, but I share it with e-mail subscribers in a quarterly newsletter.

 Have you begun to think about a drawdown plan?
 Will you be using any unconventional strategies to more easily access your retirement money early?
 Questions about our plan?
 Let me know in the comments below!